Available for intermediary distribution to Trust, Corporate and Individual clients globally

 The right to withdraw your consent

-Where we are relying on your consent to process any of your information, you have a right to withdraw that consent at any time.
-This will not affect any use of information before you withdrew your consent.
-If you are a FIL Client and you have consented to marketing, you can change your marketing preferences at any time on the client portal, email or phone.
+Where we’re relying on your consent to process any of your information, you have a right to withdraw that consent at any time.

 Exercising your rights

-If you wish to exercise any of these rights, in the first instance please contact Client Services at clientservices@flagstoneinternational.com.
-We will review your request and get back to you within one month.
-We may at the time of your request ask you for further information, including proof of identification before we can action your request.
+If you wish to exercise any of these rights, please contact the Client Services Team at clientservices@flagstoneinternational.com.
+We’ll review your request and get back to you within four weeks.
+We may extend this deadline by up to eight weeks if necessary.
+At the time of your request, we may ask you for further information, including proof of id, before we can act on your request.

 Complaints